What Happens if You Go Over Your Credit Limit?

 If you find yourself in a situation where you really need access to more credit, contact your credit card company to ask for a credit limit increase.
 You can do this by calling the company’s customer service or by making an online request.

 Before contacting the lender, be sure to check your credit score and history.
-Credit card companies are more likely to approve your request if you have a good credit score.
+Credit card companies are more likely to approve your request if you have a good credit score and a positive history of on-time payments with them.
 If your credit scores are low, you may have to work on credit repair first before you get in touch with the credit card company.
 Ensure your details, such as current income, are updated because it may make you eligible for a higher credit limit.

 If you’ve already exceeded your credit limit, there are still several ways to manage your credit card debt and minimize the damage.